motioncrypto/motion-docs/docs/Install_Multiple_Masternodes_on_VPS.md

 SENTINEL_DEBUG=1 ./venv/bin/python bin/sentinel.py

 ###MasterNode Number 4
 Congrats, your MN should be running, and synced by now.
-Let's get the rest ready.
+Let's get the last one ready.

-`su motion2`
+`su motion4`

 Then enter the password